 Oftentimes these techniques are used as coverup for previous pigmented brows, because many times due to poor workmanship or retention this is the more suitable method for color corrections and depositing pigment into the skin.

 This procedure, like all permanent makeup procedures, requires a level of skill and expertise.
 Make sure to properly research your artist, his/hers credentials and before/after/healed work to help ensure a favorable outcome.
 Unfortunately due to the popularity of this service, the industry has been saturated with PMU trained individuals whom have very little experience tattooing and a lot of damage is being done to clients skin.
 So proper research is advised with this and all PMU procedures.

 The degree of discomfort during the treatment depends on several factors: anesthetics used, the client’s threshold for pain, and skill of the technician.
-From a scale of 1-10, clients report initially anywhere from a 3 to 4, and once the second anesthetic is applied discomfort is reduced to zero.
+From a scale of 1-10, clients report initially anywhere from a 3 to 4, and once the second anesthetic is applied discomfort is reduced even further.

-Now tho all procedures are permanent, they are subject to fading over time.
-This technique requires touch-ups anywhere from 12-18 months apart.
+Now though all procedures are permanent, they are subject to fading over time.
+This technique requires touch-ups anywhere from 12-24 months apart.
 Fading is client specific and there have been instances where some clients require touch-ups much sooner than others.